MASQ-Project/ClusterTool/USAGE.md

 - `--data_directory /tmp`
 - `--ip <ip addr of the instance>`
 - `--wallet_address <fake address calculated from ip address>`
-- `--neighbors <bootstrap descriptor>`
+- `--neighbors <neighbor descriptor>`

 Once SubstratumNode is started, `start` waits for the node descriptor to appear in the logs before completing.
-This is particularly important for the `bootstrap` node, since all the other nodes will require its descriptor to start.
+This is particularly important for the `node-0` node, since all the other nodes will require its descriptor to start.

 ### daisy

 _Implemented in `daisy.py`_

 `daisy` is an InputCommand that starts the specified number of initialized nodes in sequence, one after another.
-It begins with the bootstrap node and each new node will use the previous node descriptor for its `--neighbors` parameter.
+It begins with the first node and each new node will use the previous node descriptor for its `--neighbors` parameter.

 ```ascii-art